Don’t take chances. Locate concrete reinforcing steel before you find it with your drill bit, core barrel or saw. Work safe!

 Ground Penetrating Radar (GPR) Methods

 GPR is our preferred method of rebar mapping and concrete imaging.
-It uses pulses of electromagnetic radiation to image the subsurface and detects changes in material types, rather than specific materials.
+It uses pulses of electromagnetic radiation to image the subsurface and detects changes in material types rather than specific materials.
 Find out more about how Ground Penetrating Radar works.

-- Penetration depth up to ~450mm (greater depths are possible but at lower resolution)
+- Penetration depth up to ~450 mm (greater depths are possible but at lower resolution)

 - Suitable for small local areas or large area

 - Simple location surveys can be interpreted in real-time and marked-up on-site.
-More advanced analysis and interpretation can be undertaken by saving the data and processing it off-site
+More advanced analysis and interpretation can be undertaken by saving the data and processing it off-site.

-- Can produce images and models
+- Post-processing can produce pseudo images and models

 - Detects metallic and non-metallic objects (so will detect rebar, tendons, fibre-optic cables, plastic, etc.)